 We covered in a fair amount of detail on the wonderful health benefits of fermented foods in our miso article, so I’ll try to limit that here.
 However, go and check it out again, as natto and miso go toe-to-toe as the top fermented foods in Japan.
 For natto, the fermentation process breaks down the soybeans, which makes them easier to digest and increases the body’s ability to absorb the goodness of the nutrients.

 In addition, natto also has these special nourishing elements:

-- Vitamin K2 is the relatively unheard of K vitamin compared to its buddy K1.
-K1 is abundant in green leafy veges and accounts for 90 percent of Vitamin K intake.
-However, evidence suggests that Vitamin K2 specifically can protect from heart disease, lower risk of some cancers, promote brain function and ensure healthy skin and bones (reducing the risk of osteoporosis).
+- Vitamin K2 is the relatively unheard-of K vitamin compared to its buddy K1.
+K1 is abundant in green leafy veggies and accounts for 90 percent of Vitamin K intake.
+However, evidence suggests that Vitamin K2 specifically can protect from heart disease, lower the risk of some cancers, promote brain function and ensure healthy skin and bones (reducing the risk of osteoporosis).
 It has been recorded that natto has the highest concentration of Vitamin K2 of any food source!

-- Nattokinase is an enzyme produced specifically in natto, and is believed to thin the blood and reduce chances of blood clots, which can be beneficial for those with cardiovascular disesase.
-Nattokinase has even been made into supplement capsule form for its health benefits.
+- Nattokinase is an enzyme produced specifically in natto, and is believed to thin the blood and reduce the chances of blood clots, which can be beneficial for those with cardiovascular disease.
+Nattokinase has even been made into a supplement capsule form for its health benefits.

-- Scoop the avocado out and mash it in a bowl (reserve the skin for serving).
+- Scoop the avocado out and cut it up into a bowl (reserve the skin for serving).

 - Open the natto packet and mix the natto around at least 20 times vigorously until it forms a creamy, sticky, stringy consistency.
 I don’t use the soy or mustard included in the packet.